noelstriangle/JavaScouting2/README.md

 ### Changes from version 1

 During the meantime, I felt the need to do a complete overhaul of the app.
 Previously, the app system was based off a numerous amount of "Activities", screens on which a certain layout is presented to the user.
 However, Activities are not meant to be hot-swapped for every UI event, from adding teams and removing teams.
-So, I learned and implemented the old activities as "Fragments", small containers for data which can easily be swapped.
+So, I learned and *implemented the old activities as "Fragments", small containers for data which can easily be swapped*.

-With a clear end goal for the app in mind, I redesigned the user's navigation system to, instead of using a "Drawer", use a Bottom Navigation Bar.
+With a clear end goal for the app in mind, I redesigned the user's navigation system to, instead of using a "Drawer", use a *Bottom Navigation Bar*.
 This allows for the three main sections, the "Scouting", the "Schedule", and the "Analysis" to be easily viewable and selectable by the user.
 In addition, certain UI elements were modernized.

 ### New functionality